WandoCode/plugin-table-oc/README.md

 # The table-oc plugin

 This project conains the code for plugin that help to build quickly a cutomisable Table React component.

 It has been coded in the scope of the OpenClassrooms cursus.

 ## Description

-This plugin allows you to quikcliy setup a react component to displays datas as a table.
+This plugin allows you to quickliy setup a react component to displays datas as a table.

 This table is customisable:

 - custom header's name